rentry/rentry.github.io/_posts/2021-04-12-developing-film-with-coffee-2.md

 This is the only part of the caffenol process that uses a conventional chemical.
 But fixer, unlike developer, can be reused (I've read it can be reused up to 10 times, but I intend to test that claim).

-I used [Ilford Rapid Fixer](https://www.ilfordphoto.com/rapid-fixer-product), which calls for a 1 part fixer to 4 parts water.
+I used [Ilford Rapid Fixer](https://www.ilfordphoto.com/rapid-fixer-product), which calls for 1 part fixer to 4 parts water.
 I used 100ml of fixer and 400ml of water.

 1. Pour the diluted fixer into the tank.
 1. Agitate 3–4 times at the beginning of each minute for 3–7 minutes.